Main Office: Liberal Arts Building, Room 350

 The success of the language program at this University has been fostered by the continuing availability of the Foreign Language Lab, which opened its doors in the late 1960s under the direction of Robert Ouellette.
-The Language Lab, now called the Foreign Language Multimedia Center, is presently directed by Sandra Rivera.
+The Language Lab, now called the Foreign Language Multimedia Center, is directed by Prof. Sandra Rivera.

 The Department's first secretary, Dorothy Hanley, arrived in the late 1970s.
 After her death in 1981, Alcina Galego was hired as her replacement.
 Alcina was an essential and steadfast part of the successful operation of the Department until her retirement in 2012.
 Wendy Holmes then took over as the new secretary, and we were lucky to have her.
 Wendy passed away in 2018.
 She is sorely missed.